-Features of Facebook’s Organizational Culture
+Facebook’s Organizational Culture & Its Features

-- Rewards creative problem solving and decision-making
+- Creative problem solving and decision-making

 - Continuous improvement

 Boldness.
 Facebook’s organizational culture facilitates boldness in employees’ activities.
 This cultural feature aims to maximize the company’s flexibility in addressing business issues.
-For example, the corporate culture encourages workers to tackle issues right away, instead of waiting for such issues to escalate to Facebook Inc.’s senior management.
+For example, the corporate culture encourages workers to tackle issues right away, instead of waiting for such issues to escalate to senior management.
 The company benefits from this cultural characteristic in terms of minimizing the negative effects of problems encountered in the social media business.

-Facebook Inc.’s Organizational Culture Implications, Advantages & Disadvantages
+Facebook Inc.’s Corporate Culture: Advantages & Disadvantages

-Facebook’s status as the world’s biggest social media company is partly founded on the company’s organizational culture, which is known as a hacker culture.
+Facebook’s status as one of the world’s biggest social media businesses is partly founded on the company’s organizational culture, which is known as a hacker culture.
 An advantage of this corporate culture is its support for flexibility, especially in rapidly addressing issues and problems in the social media business.
-Another advantage is that the culture facilitates Facebook Inc.’s continuous improvement, which is essential in the context of online social networking, as the online environment changes rapidly.
-However, a possible disadvantage of this organizational culture is the difficulty in strictly implementing new mandates that impose limits on employees’ activities.
-This is so because Facebook Inc.’s workers are accustomed to a corporate culture where they are empowered to flexibly do their jobs.
+Another advantage is that the culture facilitates Facebook Inc.’s continuous improvement essential in the context of online social networking.
+For example, continuous improvement helps develop solutions to online security issues arising from technological advances and changes to the Internet.

 - Alvesson, M. (2012).
 Understanding organizational culture.
 Sage.

-- Büschgens, T., Bausch, A., & Balkin, D. B. (2013).
+- Buschgens, T., Bausch, A., & Balkin, D. B. (2013).
 Organizational Culture and Innovation: A Meta‐Analytic Review.
 Journal of product innovation management, 30(4), 763-781.

 - Cameron, K. S., & Quinn, R. E. (2005).
 Diagnosing and changing organizational culture: Based on the competing values framework.
 John Wiley & Sons.

-- Facebook Inc. Form 10-K, 2015.
+- Facebook Inc. – Form 10-K.